-Drift’s chatbots follow rules established in advance.
+Drift’s chatbot software follows rules established in advance.
 In other words, they stick to the script, so that sales and marketing teams can answer the exact questions needed to sell to their audience.

 If you look back at our playbooks, you’ll get a sense of how this process works.
 Users kick off the bot-building process by selecting the type of conversation they’d like to set up: